French chocolate box, early 19th century

 Description

-French confectionery box from the early 19th century, decorated on the lid with a scene depicting a young couple shown in a rural setting, in a flat landscape, beside a cross and small shrubs.
+French confectionery box from the early 19th century, decorated on the lid with a scene depicting a young couple shown in a rural setting, in a flat landscape, next to a cross and small shrubs.
 The scene is surrounded by a white, round border with minimal discoloration in an ivory shade.
-The box is entirely made of cardboard, with two brass rings at the ends and printed, gold paper ribbons on the edges.
+The box is entirely made of cardboard, with two brass rings at the ends and printed, gold paper ribbons along the edges.
 The decoration is created using the « fixé sous verre » technique, meaning it is an watercolor print preserved under glass.
 France, early 19th century.

-Confectionery products were sold wholesale, but soon exclusive items were created for events and celebrations; among these are Boite à Dragées (fancy boxes for confetti), which we present in this collection, featuring fixed decorations like sous verre scenes depicting romantic or rural themes.
+Confectionery products were sold wholesale, but soon exclusive items were created for events and celebrations; among these are Boite à Dragées (fancy boxes for confetti), which we present in this collection, featuring fixed decorations like sous verre scenes of romantic or rural themes.
 Made of cardboard, they have a border decorated with printed and gilded paper ribbons with Greek or leafy motifs; the interior can be divided into compartments.
 All of these were produced in France between the late 18th century and the early decades of the 19th century.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.